egenn/rtemis/README.md

 ### **0.82**

-* Themes: New darkgray theme now always on whether you like it or not - jk: it's the new default but you can can always set your own default using e.g. `options(rt.theme = "lightgrid")`.
+* Themes: New darkgray theme now always on whether you like it or not - jk: it's the new default but you can always set your own default using e.g. `options(rt.theme = "lightgrid")`.
 Also, new `lightgray` theme.
 * New option to set default plotting font: e.g. `options(rt.font = "Fira Sans")`
 * Many improvements / additions to `dplot3*` functions.